Victoria’s Secret Angel Josephine Skriver Rocks An Itty-Bitty Black Bikini For New Steamy Instagram Snap

 “Ugh you’re soooo beautiful,” wrote a third.

 The geotag for the post also revealed that it was curated in Costa Rica, where Josephine has been for the last week to kick off her birthday celebration.
 The model turns 26 on Sunday, April 14, and certainly looks like she’s having a blast getting ready for her big day.
-Earlier this week, the Angel shared yet another stunning bikini snap that captured her enjoying some time on a boat out on the water, and revealed with another post this morning that she had golfed for the first time during her luxurious vacation.
+Earlier this week, the Angel shared yet another stunning bikini snap that captured her enjoying some time on a boat out on the water and revealed with another post this morning that she had golfed for the first time during her luxurious vacation.